To get to what causes sensorineural hearing loss, let me first explain what sensorineural hearing loss is.

 - Age-related: As we age sometimes our bodies break down.

 - Vitamin deficiency: especially vitamin D and Iodine deficiency.

 - Ototoxic and neurotoxic drugs: Oto means ear – any drug that is toxic to your nerve or ear can potentially cause a sensorineural hearing loss.

 - Brain stroke: a brain stroke in the auditory region can cause sensorineural hearing loss.

-This is just a small list of many reasons for sensorineural hearing loss.
+This is just a small list of what causes sensorineural hearing loss.
 To prevent hearing loss: